JaneliaSciComp/G4_Display_Tools/docs/protocol-designer.md

 ## Saving an experiment

-You'll notice that under the *File*{:.gui-btn} menu, there is no "Save" option, only *Save As*{:.gui-btn}.
+You'll notice that under the _File_{:.gui-btn} menu, there is no "Save" option, only _Save As_{:.gui-btn}.
 This is a safety precaution to prevent you from overwriting an older experimental protocol.
-When you hit *Save As*{:.gui-btn}, the application will immediately append a timestamp to the end of your experiment name and save the experiment in a folder of this name in whatever location you browse to.
+When you hit _Save As_{:.gui-btn}, the application will immediately append a timestamp to the end of your experiment name and save the experiment in a folder of this name in whatever location you browse to.
 If the experiment name already has a timestamp at the end of it (if, for example, you opened an existing experiment and edited it without changing its name), that timestamp will be removed and replaced with a current one, so your old folder will not be overwritten.

-*Note that the experiment does not contain any data at this point, only a protocol defining the experiment.*
+Note that the experiment does not contain any data at this point, only a protocol defining the experiment.
+{:.info}

 When you save an experiment, the application will automatically export all the files you need to run said experiment.
 It will create a folder which is named with your experiment name.
 This will generally be referred to as the __experiment folder__.
 Inside the experiment folder will be a `Patterns` Folder, `Functions` folder, and `Analog Output` folder, in addition to the `currentExp.mat` file and `.g4p` file: